How to get your employee onboarding process right

 Can you document that everything happened at the right time for every new employee who came through your onboarding process last year?
 Probably not.
 If you don’t keep track of how can you ensure it happens?
 Also, these days there may be legal requirements that you can document e.g. security training, instructions and that you’re storing their personal information.
 Problem is that just keeping track of this easily becomes a full-time position, so many leave it to chance.

 Six steps to set up your own employee onboarding process

 Set your own vision

 First, you need to set the vision for your employee onboarding process.
 If your company culture is highly fluid and informal then your onboarding should reflect this.
 If you’re in a highly regulated and mature industry, then your onboarding should match it.
 It will be a different experience if you’re employed by a tech startup or by a government organisation.
-The onboarding experience should be a natural introduction to the company as it is.
+Therefore, the onboarding experience should be a natural introduction to the company as it is.
 This way the new employee naturally transitions into his new role without feeling that no one cares about him or her anymore.